fenago/ansible-course/md/Lab_8.md

 frt02.example.com : ok=2 changed=0 unreachable=0 failed=0 skipped=0 rescued=0 ignored=0
 ```

-This play run is identical because, rather than including only the
-[install]-tagged tasks, we skipped the tasks tagged
-with [customize].

 Note that if you don\'t specify either [\--tags] or
-[\--skip-tags], then all the tasks are run, regardless of their
+[\--skip-tags], then all the tasks are run, regardless of their tag.
-tag.

-You can also specify more than one tag on the command line, running all
-the tasks that match any of the specified tags.
-Although the logic
-behind tags is relatively simple, it can take a little while to get used
-to it and the last thing you want to do is run your playbook on real
-hosts to check whether you understand tagging!
-A great way to figure
-this out is to add [\--list-tasks] to your command, which---rather
+Add [\--list-tasks] to your command, which --- rather
-than running the playbook---lists the tasks from the playbook that would
+than running the playbook --- lists the tasks from the playbook that would
 perform if you run it.
 Some examples are provided for you in the
 following code block, based on the example playbook we just created: